ranjith129/Shopping/README.md

 # Shopping
 Application
-Based on a Xerago org request, this basic concept mobile application Adobe implementation was created.
+Based on a Xerago org request, this basic concept mobile application with Adobe implementation was created.